paypal/Payouts-Python-SDK/README.md

 ![PayPal Developer](homepage.jpg)

 __Welcome to PayPal Python SDK__.
-This repository contains PayPal's NodeJS SDK and samples for [v1/payments/payouts](https://developer.paypal.com/docs/api/payments.payouts-batch/v1/) APIs.
+This repository contains PayPal's Python SDK and samples for [v1/payments/payouts](https://developer.paypal.com/docs/api/payments.payouts-batch/v1/) APIs.

 This is a part of the next major PayPal SDK.
 It includes a simplified interface to only provide simple model objects and blueprints for HTTP calls.
 This repo currently contains functionality for PayPal Payouts APIs which includes [Payouts](https://developer.paypal.com/docs/api/payments.payouts-batch/v1/).